2018 anti-Muslim riots in Sri Lanka

-The Sri Lankan anti-Muslim riots were a series of religious riots targeting Muslims that began in the town of Ampara located in Sri Lanka on 26 February 2018, spreading to the Kandy District from March 2 until its end on March 10, 2018.
+The 2018 anti-Muslim riots in Sri Lanka were a series of religious riots targeting Muslims that began in the town of Ampara located in Sri Lanka on 26 February 2018, spreading to the Kandy District from 2 March until its end on 10 March 2018.

 Muslim citizens, mosques, and other properties were attacked by mobs of Sinhalese Buddhists.
-The Government of Sri Lanka undertook a forceful crackdown on the rioting by imposing a state of emergency and deploying the Sri Lankan Armed Forces to assist the Police in the affected areas.
-The situation was under control by 9 March.
+The Government of Sri Lanka undertook a forceful crackdown on the rioting by imposing a state of emergency and deploying the Sri Lankan Armed Forces to assist the police in the affected areas.
+By 9 March, the riots were mostly under control.
 Two fatalities and ten injuries were reported among Sinhalese, Muslims, and the police.
-According to the police, forty-five incidents of damage to houses and businesses were reported, while four places of worship were attacked.
+According to the police, 45 incidents of damage to houses and businesses were reported, while four places of worship were attacked.
 The police arrested 81 persons in connection with the rioting.

 Rioting in the Kandy District began in Udispattuwa and Teldeniya, later spreading to Digana, Tennekumbura, and other surrounding areas.
 It all began when a truck driver of Sinhalese ethnicity was assaulted by four Muslim youths following a traffic accident.
 The truck driver died of his injuries four days later.
-In response to this, on March 5, Sinhalese mobs began attacking Muslim properties in the region, resulting in widespread damage to property.
+In response to this, on 5 March, Sinhalese mobs began attacking Muslim properties in the region, resulting in widespread damage to property.

 Groups of local Sinhalese youth organized by Buddhist monks protected mosques from attackers.
-Cricketers Mahela Jayawardena, Kumar Sangakkara, and Sanath Jayasuriya condemned the attacks, and nearly 300 mostly Sinhalese volunteers rebuilt a Muslim business in Anamaduwa.
-The riots, the first large-scale Buddhist-Muslim sectarian violence since similar riots in 2014, prompted the Government of Sri Lanka to declare a State of Emergency for ten days, in addition to the police curfew already imposed on the district.
+Sri Lankan cricketers Mahela Jayawardena, Kumar Sangakkara, and Sanath Jayasuriya condemned the attacks, and nearly 300 mostly Sinhalese volunteers rebuilt a Muslim business in Anamaduwa.
+The riots were the first large-scale demonstrations of Buddhist-Muslim sectarian violence since 2014, and prompted the Government of Sri Lanka to declare a state of emergency for ten days, in addition to the police curfew already imposed on the district.
 The state of emergency was the first such since 2011.